masonfmatthews/rails_assignments/challenges/discuss_ruby.md

 ## Detailed Ruby Questions

-* What is the difference between a hash and an array?
+* When would you use a hash instead of an array?

-* What is the difference between a string and a symbol?
+* When would you use a symbol instead of a string?

 * When would you use modules instead of inheritance?